future-architect/vuls/README.md

 -  How to search CPE name by software name
     - [NVD: Search Common Platform Enumerations (CPE)](https://web.nvd.nist.gov/view/cpe/search)
     **Check CPE Naming Format: 2.2**

+    - [go-cpe-dictionary](https://github.com/kotakanbe/go-cpe-dictionary) is a good choice for geeks.
+    You can search a CPE name by the application name incremenally.

 - Configuration
 To detect the vulnerbility of Ruby on Rails v4.2.1, cpeNames needs to be set in the servers section.